Suvikshapathariya93/Titanic-Data-Analysis-Python-Project-EDA-/README.md

 - ```inplace=True```: Modifies the DataFrame in place, meaning no new DataFrame is created, and the original df is updated.

 ## Machine Learning model: Logistic Regression, Prediction model
+1. Split the data for model in into test and train
 ```python
 # Building a machine learning model
 from sklearn.model_selection import train_test_split